Excise Tax Obligations in UAE

 What should you NOT do?

-- Do not sell excise goods without registration if you are an importer or manufacturer.
+- Do not sell excise goods without registration if you are an importer or manufacturer — penalties start at AED 10,000.

-- Do not stockpile excise goods before a rate change to avoid paying the new rate — this is monitored by the FTA.
+- Do not stockpile excise goods before a rate change to avoid paying the new rate — the FTA monitors inventory levels and can impose the higher rate retroactively.

-- Do not import excise goods for personal use above the allowed limits without declaring them at customs.
+- Do not import excise goods for personal use above the allowed limits without declaring them at customs — UAE Customs (now under ICP) enforces these limits at all ports of entry.